-Probe offset is a feature of active probes that enables the user to remove DC content from signals under measurement.
-This feature is especially useful when a small AC signal is riding on a DC signal, as is the case when measuring power rail noise.
+Probe offset is a feature of active probes that enables the user to remove DC content from signals being measured.
+This is especially useful when there is a small AC signal riding on a DC signal, as is the case when measuring power rail noise.
 Figure 4 shows the noise measurement results on a 1.5 V supply with and without the use of probe offset.
-The attenuation applied by the oscilloscope at the larger V / division settings causes the difference.
+The difference is due to the attenuation applied by the oscilloscope at the larger V/div settings.

-A word of caution: Most active probes that provide offset also have large, non-1:1 attenuation ratios, which works against the goal of reducing oscilloscope measurement system noise.
-Some probes, such as the Keysight N7020A power rail probe, provide offset capabilities and a 1.1:1 attenuation ratio.
-In the case of the N7020A, the offset range is $\pm$ 24 V.
+A word of caution: most active probes that provide offset also have large, non-1:1 attenuation ratios, which works against the goal of reducing oscilloscope measurement system noise.
+There are some probes available, such as the Keysight N7020A power rail probe, which provide offset capabilities and a 1.1:1 attenuation ratio.
+In the case of the N7020A, the offset range is ± 24 V.

 Figure 4.
-Measuring the noise on a 1.5 V DC supply with no offset and with the use of probe offset
+Measuring the noise on a 1.5 V DC supply with no offset and with the use of probe offset.